dsc-courses/dsc80-2026-wi/proj04/index.md

 {: .note }
 Try your best to make your plots look professional and unique to your group – add axis labels, change the font and colors, add annotations, etc. Remember, potential employers will see this – you don't want your plots to look like everyone else's!
 If you'd like to match the styles of the `plotly` plots used in lecture (e.g. with the white backgrounds), you can import and use the `dsc80_utils.py` that's in the `proj04` folder of our public repo, alongside `template.ipynb`.

-To convert a DataFrame in your notebook to Markdown source code (which you need to do for both the **Data Cleaning** and **Interesting Aggregates** sections of Step 2: Data Cleaning and Exploratory Data Analysis in Part 1), use the `.to_markdown()` method on the DataFrame.
+To convert a DataFrame in your notebook to Markdown source code (which you need to do in Step 2 of Part 1), use the `.to_markdown()` method on the DataFrame.
 For instance,

 ```py
 print(counts[['Quarter', 'Count']].head().to_markdown(index=False))